 "The only reason those pets are dying is because they happen to be homeless temporarily..."

 Tawny Hammond, Best Friends Animal Society

-RUFF LIFE - Games, Gaslighting & Bitches is an eight year vérité examination of America's homeless dog population crisis resulting in a million healthy dogs being killed every year in American shelters.
+RUFF LIFE - Games, Gaslighting & Bitches is a nine year vérité examination of America's homeless dog population crisis resulting in a million healthy dogs being killed every year in American shelters.

 From vocal citizens protesting the treatment of animals at Detroit Animal Control, to Best Friends Animal Society having their support and resources refused by Houston SPCA after Hurricane Harvey resulting in a catastrophe, we take a deep dive into the transparency, or lack thereof, within each city's responsibility to its animals.

 In Detroit, MI the indefatigable Terri Sumpter, founder of Detroit Pit Crew Rescue fights for homeless street dogs with every free minute she has, which frequently means fighting with existing responsible "authorized" agencies, like the Michigan Humane Society, a 140 year old institution that wrote many of the animal welfare laws in Michigan.

 As the leader and principal rescuer of a small volunteer based dog rescue, Terri is often confronted with homeless and abused dogs that no one else is providing help and hope to.
 The larger more established agencies don't see these animals as important members of their community - or at the very least not important enough to supply meaningful resources toward the resolution of the problem.

 In Houston, Texas hundreds of dog rescues and newspaper articles printed nearly daily can attest to the dog population crisis the city is suffering through.
 Best Friends Animal Society has bought land, and is committed to opening their own shelter because the problem is so bad.